LukeShortCloud/rootpages/src/automation/ansible.rst

 Magic variables are variables that Ansible creates and manages outside of user-defined variables.
 Most of these exist with every playbook run.

 -  ansible_check_mode = If the playbook is ran with ``--check`` mode to see if tasks will make any modifications.
+-  ansible_dependent_role_names = A list of all of the roles imported as dependencies by playbooks that are referenced in the main playbook.
 -  ansible_diff_mode = If the playbook is ran with ``--diff`` mode to see what modifications were made.
--  ansible_user_dir = The $HOME directory for the user that is being accessed on the managed node.
+-  ansible_forks = The number of forks that are set.
+-  ansible_inventory_sources = A list of all of the inventory files that are loaded.
+-  ansible_limit = The string of hosts defined by ``--limit`` that the playbook is currently limited to.
 -  ansible_play_batch = The current hosts that are running, limited to only the hosts running from the ``serial`` size.
 -  ansible_play_hosts = The list of all of the (non-failed) hosts that the playbook ``hosts`` is set to use.
+-  ansible_play_name = The name of the playbook that is running.
+-  ansible_play_role_names = A list of the roles that are defined in the playbook file.
 -  ansible_playbook_python = The Python executable used to run Ansible on the control node.
--  ansible_inventory_sources = A list of all of the inventory files that are loaded.
--  ansible_limit = The string of hosts defined by ``--limit`` that the playbook is currently limited to.
 -  ansible_run_tags = A list of tags that are defined by ``--tags`` that the playbook is running.
--  ansible_forks = The number of forks that are set.
 -  ansible_skip_tags = A list of tags that are defined by ``--skip-tags`` that the playbook is skipping.
+-  ansible_user_dir = The $HOME directory for the user that is being accessed on the managed node.
 -  ansible_verbosity = The level of verbosity set for the playbook execution.
+-  ansible_version = The Ansible version running.
 -  hostvars = Access variables from another host.
 Example: ``hostvars['web01']['ansible_hostname']``.
 -  inventory_dir = The directory that contains the inventory file(s).
 -  inventory_file = The full path to the primary "inventory" file that is loaded.